Elliptic integral

 Besides the Legendre form given below, the elliptic integrals may also be expressed in Carlson symmetric form.
 Additional insight into the theory of the elliptic integral may be gained through the study of the Schwarz–Christoffel mapping.
 Historically, elliptic functions were discovered as inverse functions of elliptic integrals.

 Argument notation

 Incomplete elliptic integrals are functions of two arguments; complete elliptic integrals are functions of a single argument.
-These arguments are expressed in a variety of different but equivalent ways (they give the same elliptic integral).
+These arguments are expressed in a variety of different but equivalent ways as they give the same elliptic integral.
 Most texts adhere to a canonical naming scheme, using the following naming conventions.